FreshSupaSulley/Auto-2FA/README.md

 # DuOSU v1.3.5
 Login through Duo Mobile in your browser.

-Using the Duo Mobile app is frustrating and time consuming.
-Duo doesn't offer the ability to approve push requests on your computer either and forces usage of their app.
+Using the Duo Mobile app can be frustrating; you may end up looking for your phone you buried somewhere or get distracted by social media.
+To make matters worse, Duo doesn't offer the ability to approve push requests on your computer and forces usage of their app.

 This extension offers that ease of access Duo Mobile users want.
 By simply clicking on the extension, you are logged into your account without hesistation.

-To be clear, **DuOSU isn't malicious.** It behaves almost identically to the Duo Mobile app.
-DuOSU can't login when you don't want it to, and none of your login data is sent anywhere but to Duo (see [Privacy](#privacy)).

 Supported Browsers
 ------------------